 Artsparks is generously funded by Friends of the RUH

 Artsparks was established in 2008 and led by Artist in Residence, Edwina Bridgeman who brought a series of regular creative workshops to young patients on the Children’s Ward.
-The workshops took place both in the playroom and by patient bed sides.
-The intention was to allow children to enjoy the freedom to produce their own artwork in a safe, supportive and non-judgemental setting.
+The workshops take place both in the playroom and by patient bed sides.
+The intention is to allow children to enjoy the freedom to produce their own artwork in a safe, supportive and non-judgemental setting.

 Edwina Bridgeman started art workshops on the Children’s ward in 2006; she uses a variety of materials from the scrap store as well as recycled materials in her workshops.
 She describes her Artsparks sessions as very open, no right or wrong.
 She likes the children to have ownership of the work and to be able […]